 Normal distribution follows the central limit theory which states that various independent factors influence a particular trait.
 When these all independent factors contribute to a phenomenon, their normalized sum tends to result in a Gaussian distribution.

-The mean of the distribution determines the location of the center of the graph, and the standard deviation determines the height and width of the graph and the total area under the normal curve is equal to 1.
+The mean of the distribution determines the location of the center of the graph, the standard deviation determines the height and width of the graph and the total area under the normal curve is equal to 1.

 Let’s understand the daily life examples of Normal Distribution.

 The height of people is an example of normal distribution.
 Most of the people in a specific population are of average height.
 The number of people taller and shorter than the average height people is almost equal, and a very small number of people are either extremely tall or extremely short.
 Several genetic and environmental factors influence height.
 Therefore, it follows the normal distribution.